Planning Your F3 Year: A Timeline

 If you’ve not yet decided, think carefully about what you want to do during your F3 year and where you want to do it, as this will affect your timeline for organising yourself.
 If you’re not sure yet, have a look at our article To F3 or Not To F3 which breaks down the thought process behind choosing whether to take an F3.

 Research your various options and decide what fits you best.
-This article is a comprehensive breakdown of the F3 options and their pros and cons.
+Our F3 Options Explained article a comprehensive breakdown of the F3 options and their pros and cons.

 2️⃣ OCTOBER AND NOVEMBER - Research your options and application deadlines